Purp1eW0lf/Blue-Team-Notes/README.md

 ### Query RDP Logs
 Knowing who is RDPing in your enviroment, and from where, is important.
 Unfortunately, RDP logs are balllache.
 [Threat hunting blogs like this one](https://research.nccgroup.com/2021/10/21/detecting-and-protecting-when-remote-desktop-protocol-rdp-is-open-to-the-internet/) can help you narrow down what you are looking for when it comes to RDP

 Let's call on one of the RDP logs, and filter for event ID 1149, which means a RDP connection has been made.
 Then let's filter out any IPv4 addresses that begin with 10.200, as this is the internal IP schema.
-Perhaps I want to hunt down public IP addresses, as this would suggest the RDP is exposed on the machine and an adversary has connected with correct credentials!!!
+Perhaps I want to hunt down public IP addresses, as this would suggest the RDP is exposed to the internet on the machine and an adversary has connected with correct credentials!!!

 ```powershell
 get-winevent -logname "Microsoft-Windows-TerminalServices-RemoteConnectionManager/Operational" |